 Brit: In your teens, at different ages and with varying amounts of enthusiasm.
 Or at least that was my experience of it: oversized bottles of supermarket own-brand cider shared between hyperactive, cynical, and slightly scared gangs of kids in parks and at bus stops, on housing estates and outside corner shops.
 These are the eternal rallying points for the rites of British teenhood.
-These days, many fifteen-year-olds make their entrance into the nightlife at illegal gabba raves in repurposed metropolitan abattoirs, like Home Counties Christiane Fs – but for me, it was the time-honoured combo of shit cheap booze and underage boredom.
+These days, many fifteen-year-olds make their entrance into the nightlife at illegal gabba raves in repurposed metropolitan abattoirs, like Home Counties Christiane Fs––but for me, it was the time-honored combo of shit, cheap booze and underage boredom.

 Yank: What are those teenage rites you mentioned, and how do they differ from what happens in the US?